 Your PCP will provide most of your care and may help you arrange or coordinate many of the covered services that you get as a member in Hamaspik Medicare Select.
-This may include:
+He/she is the doctor that you call first, when you have a routine medical need.
+The types of services that your PCP may coordinate include: